macieeek/youtube-downloader/README.md

 # YouTube Downloader

-> ### Project of the dekstop application which allows to download videos or even just sound from YouTube.
+> ### Project of the desktop application which allows to download videos or even just sound from YouTube.

-- The whole application is made in [python](https://www.python.org/downloads/).
+- Application is made in [python](https://www.python.org/downloads/).
 - GUI is made with [tkinter](https://docs.python.org/3/library/tkinter.html).
 - To handle actions related with downloading video is used [pytube](https://pytube.io/en/latest/).